Fatemeh Haghighatjoo

 Fatemeh Haghighatjoo (also spelled Haghighatjou and Haqiqatju; فاطمه حقیقتجو) is an Iranian scholar and reformist politician who represented Tehran, Rey, Shemiranat and Eslamshahr in the Iranian Parliament from 2000 to 2004.
-She left Iran in 2005 and currently resides in the United States, where she serves as the CEO and co-founder of the 501(c)(3) organization Nonviolent Initiative for Democracy (NID).
+She left Iran in 2005 and resides in the United States, where is the CEO and co-founder of the 501(c)(3) organization Nonviolent Initiative for Democracy (NID).

 Early life and education

 Haghighatjoo was born in 1968 in southern Tehran, the second of four daughters, and comes from a traditionalist middle-class family.
 She lost her father in an accident when she was 6, and was brought up by her mother as a practising Muslim.
 She attended University of Tehran and Tarbiat Modarres University, gaining a degree in psychology and holding a Ph.D. in family counseling.
 She was a student activist with the Office for Strengthening Unity.

 Political career

 Haghighatjoo worked for Mohammad Khatami's presidential campaign, and joined Mosharekat party as a student leader.
 In 2000, she successfully ran for a seat in the Iranian Parliament and became the youngest female deputy.

 An advocate of women's rights, reforms and democracy, she contributed proposing a bill to join Convention on the Elimination of All Forms of Discrimination Against Women.
 She was charged with Tahrif of the words of Ayatollah Khomeini and insulting Ali Khamenei in 2001 for what she said in a speech in Qazvin, eventually convicted of the latter charge and sentenced to ten months suspended imprisonment.

 On 23 February 2004, she resigned from the parliament on the grounds that she is no longer able to keep her oath of office and as a sign of protest to "the incorrect, illegal and non-religious conduct of the appointed bodies [e.g. the Guardian Council and Judiciary] in recent years".